Chinese Translation Services

 A dedicated team of Chinese translators who combines Experience, Specialized Subject Matter Expertise with Translation Practices to deliver quality second to none.

-Our chinese translation services involves translating Simplified Chinese to English by skilfull Mandarin translators.
+Our Chinese translation services involves translating Simplified Chinese to English by skillful Mandarin translators.

 Simplified Chinese refers to the writing script that is usually used in Mainland China to represent spoken Mandarin.
 When people mention Standard Chinese, they usually refer to Mandarin, which is based on the Beijing dialect.
 Mandarin is spoken by over 1 billion speakers all over the world and is an official language in a number of countries and regions including Mainland China, Taiwan, Singapore, and Malaysia.
 In addition, Chinese communities can be found on nearly all continents and many countries see the use of Chinese on a regular basis.
 Notable Chinese communities can be found in the United States, many countries in Europe, Japan, Korea, Australia, and more.
-We can translate English into Mandarin and provide Mandarin to English translation as well as English to Traditional Chinese and vice versa for Hong Kong translation and translating Chinese for Taiwan.
+We can translate English into Mandarin and provide Mandarin to English translation as well as English to Traditional Chinese and course we can translate Chinese to Malay.

 All Chinese varieties, which is what linguists designate dialects and languages, are considered part of the Sino-Tibetan family of languages.
 Languages in this family include Standard Chinese (Mandarin), and major dialects like Cantonese, Hokkien, Wu.
 While the spoken varieties have developed in a certain way, the writing might not necessarily reflect these developments and the development of written Chinese has been more steadily tracked, mainly due to existing records.